 Backup to an SMB share, Dell EMC Data Domain and HPE StoreOnce*

 Source and target backup repositories, gateway servers or WAN accelerators (if they are involved in the backup copy process).

-Source and target backup proxies or WAN accelerators (if they are involved in the replication process).
+Source and target VMware backup proxies or WAN accelerators (if they are involved in the replication process).

 Backup repository and tape server.

-* Veeam Backup & Replication throttles traffic between the listed components also if backups are created with Veeam Agent for Microsoft Windows or Veeam Agent for Linux operating in the standalone or managed mode.
+* Veeam Backup & Replication throttles traffic between the listed components also if backups are created with Veeam Agents (Windows, Linux and so on) operating in the standalone or managed mode.